joshnthny89/IT-portfolio/Linux-Labs/Lab-09-Incident-Response/README.md

 ![Step 1](screenshots/step1.png)

-<sub><em>Established the investigation timeframe and identified the active user context.</em></sub>
+<sub><em>Established the investigation timeline and identified the active user account before collecting additional system information.</em></sub>

 ---

 ## Step 2 – Review Running Processes

-Reviewed currently running processes.
+Reviewed the currently running processes to establish a baseline of active applications and services.
+This information helps identify unexpected or suspicious processes during an investigation.

 ### Command Used